drshahizan/Python-big-data/Assignment 1/Qnx/readme.md

-Note: The working file size is too big.
-Please open in Google Colab to show the full view of the data visualization.
+<b>Note: The working file size is too big.
+Please open in Google Colab to show the full view of the data visualization.</b>

 Group Name：QnX